normhal/DCCppEX-Nextion-Controller/README.md

 - Rotary Encoder
   - Reverse Button        - Arduino pin D8
-  - Clockwise Pulses      - Arduino pin D3
+  - Clockwise Pulses      - Arduino pin D3 or D7 if not using Interrupts (a Config.h option)
-  - AntiClockwise Pulses  - Arduino pin D2
+  - AntiClockwise Pulses  - Arduino pin D2 or D6 if not using Interrupts (a Config.h option)

 - Nextion Display
   - Software Serial RX    - Arduino pin D4 to Nextion TX wire (Blue)